vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 **Feature** | **Details**
 --- | ---
-**Exposure management overview** | This dashboard provides provides a quick view of devices and cloud resources, including internet-facing devices and critical assets.
+**Exposure management overview** | This dashboard provides a quick view of devices and cloud resources, including internet-facing devices and critical assets.
 Learn how well your key security initiatives are doing, drill down into top metrics for high-value vulnerabilities, get exposure levels for different types of resources, and track your progress over time.
 **Attack surfaces** | Visualize exposure data with the attack surface map.
 Explore assets and connection on the map and drill down to focus on specific assets as needed.
-In the Attack path management dashboard, review potential attack paths across your organizatoin, together with choke points and critical assets in the path.
+In the Attack path management dashboard, review potential attack paths across your organization, together with choke points and critical assets in the path.
 Use attack paths to understand how attackers might move across your organization and compromise critical assets.
-**Exposure insights** | Review and explore aggregrated security posture data and insights, across resources and workloads.
-Assess posture and security readiness for specific security projects (initiatives, ) and track metrics over time for those projects.
+**Exposure insights** | Review and explore aggregated security posture data and insights, across resources and workloads.
+Assess posture and security readiness for specific security projects and track metrics over time for those projects.
 Get security recommendations to remediate exposure issues.
 **Secure score** | Review posture metrics based on [Microsoft Secure Score](/defender-xdr/microsoft-secure-score).
 [Compare the differences](/exposure-management/compare-secure-score-security-exposure-management) between Secure Score and Security Exposure Management.
 **Data connectors** | Connect third-party products to Security Exposure Management, and request new connectors.